Fair Use Fails Mr. Brainwash: Judicial Stance on Infringement and Appropriation Art Swings the Other Way

 Unfortunately for the street artist, Judge Kronstadt rejected Guetta’s fair use claim and arguments.
 The opinion states: “An independent review of Defendants’ works shows that they are not sufficiently transformative… The Photograph is a picture of Sid Vicious making a distinct facial expression.
 Defendants’ works are of Sid Vicious making that same expression.
 Most of the Defendants’ works add certain new elements, but the overall effect of each is not transformative; Defendants’ works remain at their core pictures of Sid Vicious.”
 Kronstadt also clarified that “[t]here must be some showing that a challenged work is a commentary on the copyrighted one, or that the person who created the challenged work had a justification for using the protected work as a means of making an artistic expression.”
 Kronstadt characterized Guetta’s arguments as effectively arguing that appropriation art should be considered per se fair use.
 To this, he responded: “To permit one artist the right to use without consequence the original creative and copyright work of another artist simply because that artist wished to create an alternate work would eviscerate any protection by the Copyright Act.”

 Guetta is no stranger to courtroom losses.
-In 2011, he lost a copyright case to Glen Friedman, another photographer who photographed the rap group Run DMC in 1985 (covered in our blog here).
+In 2011, he lost a copyright case to Glen Friedman, another photographer who photographed the rap group Run DMC in 1985.
 Guetta is currently involved in another lawsuit with the estate of photographer Jim Marshall, who sued the artist and Google last year for the unauthorized use of Marshall’s photographs of musicians.
 The trial is set for July.

 Does the current legal landscape regarding fair use and appropriation art provide any lessons for Mr. Brainwash (or his lawyers) for his upcoming trial?
 The current ruling seems to suggest that some “commentary or justification” is required for a work to be transformative, while the rulings of Cariou v.
 Prince and Blanche v.
 Koons (both cases involving successful fair use arguments by appropriation artists) suggest that fair use does not necessarily need to comment on the original image.
 Perhaps success for Guetta (and other appropriation artists) lies in changing the focus of his arguments.
 Cat Weaver, writing for Hyperallergic, suggests that Guetta would have more luck arguing that his work is parodying street art, an undertaking which requires “recognizable pop imagery to signify the way these sorts of images are used in street art.”